Abandoned & Little-Known Airfields:

 include Spider-Man 2, Catch Me If You Can, Van Helsing, and The Italian Job.

-(presumably the former North American factory building) at the southwest end of the Downey complex.
+a 122,000 square foot former North American factory building at the southwest end of the Downey complex.

-It has been repainted “Downey Studios”, with a huge mural of the moon along the front face of the building.
+It had been repainted “Downey Studios”, with a huge mural of the moon along the front face of the building.

-A February 2005 photo by Paul Freeman looking east at the main entrance of what was presumably the Consolidated Vultee headquarters building.
+A February 2005 photo by Paul Freeman looking east at the main entrance of the 300,000 square foot former Consolidated Vultee headquarters building.

 A February 2005 photo by Paul Freeman of the “Consolidated Vultee” logo

-which sits in the center of what was presumably the lobby of the company's headquarters.
+which sits in the center of the lobby of the company's headquarters.

 According to former Rockwell employee Ryan Pierson, “The Consolidated Vultee logo on the floor of the lobby of the Building 1 Annex